A sturdy and elegant place to be.

 Campanula is a timber frame building built by Bellwether Craftsman of Huntington.
 We strongly urge you to have a look at Bellwether’s web site to see a sample of their work with other buildings.
 The joinery in Campanula to be the most beautiful and functional that we have ever seen, we are very proud to have this level of Craftsmanship at the farm.
 Campanula has the top energy ratings and is heated by a wood stove and propane powered radiant floors.

-The price for Campanula is $435,000, this amount includes the 1/9th share of the Common, the parcel that the building sits on and the building itself.
+The price for Campanula is $380,000, this amount includes the 1/9th share of the Common, a 1.07 acre parcel ideal for lawns, gardening, and outbuildings.

 Come have a look at this masterpiece.

 A 300 to 900 square foot addition can be added to Campanula on its North side.
 This could provide more space for storage, studios and more bed rooms.
 The kitchen could also be moved from its existing location in to this area.
 In addition, adjacent building could be constructed proving more studio or bed room space.
 It would also be ideal for a home office.